cdowdy/link2section/README.md

 </h1>
 ```
 __'The Classes'__
 These are the classes you'll want to use to style the anchor element that will either wrap the heading text or the anchor that is positioned after the heading.
-If you aren't using any classes then use ``''`` in place of the class argument.
+If you aren't using any classes and will set more arguments later then use ``''`` in place of the class argument.

 ```twig
 {# passing classes #}